pranjaldeka/library-app/README.md

 ### Deployment

-Deployed the application to Heroku
+Deployed the application on Heroku

 https://rails-library-app.herokuapp.com/